not-so-sure/IronLoader_Repo/README.md

 ### Windows

-Open a powershell instance and run these commands in this order:
+Open a powershell instance as admin and run these commands in this order:
 1. `powershell -c "irm https://community.chocolatey.org/install.ps1|iex"`
 2. `choco install nodejs --version="24.14.0"`